SQE2 Effective Prep Strategy: Resitters, LPC Grads and Paralegals

 Many of the legal issues covered in my first attempt were simply not covered in the LPC.
 The level of the skills assessed in the exam is also of a much higher level: newly-qualified as against trainee solicitor.

 For example, I didn’t even know about the existence of certain forms which I was asked to complete in the drafting exams.
 The interviews were also a big challenge due to the excellent role-play of the actor-assessors and the complexity of the scenarios, so it was really a problem even to simply collect the facts, which directly affected my further analysis.
 I was overconfident and paid a big price for it; on the other hand, though, there were no suitable services in the market applicable to my background.
 I also realised that I wasted a lot of time on something that was not even assessed in the exam instead of focusing on the marking criteria.
 In 2016, after the SQE2 reattempt, I managed to pass the exam, scoring 80 without any specific training which would certainly have topped up my mark.
-It was this experience that led me to establish OSCEsmart to offer other aspiring solicitors the kind of help that I didn’t have access to.
+It was this experience that led me to establish the Academy of Smart Lawyers (OSCEsmart) to offer other aspiring solicitors the kind of help that I didn’t have access to.

 During the last five years, I also invited the most talented of our students to help with the training.
 Each of them have their own exam experiences and tips, but we all share the same methodology at the core: mock simulations with individual feedback.
 It is an interactive and fun process during which you will meet many of our tutors who have a lot of tips to share, as they themselves have already cleared the exam.
 Through this approach, the process of becoming a solicitor is like a game where you are trained to pass the exam, especially beneficial for SQE retakers.